sleekmason/kernel-stable/README.md

 # Kernel-Stable

-Custom kernel for Lilidog.
+Custom kernel to go with Lilidog.
 Built with sources from https://www.kernel.org/

-### This kernel should work for most Debian based systems.

 This is a "Long Term support" kernel I am using as a custom base, and is suitable for stable Debian. <br/>
 Please note that these images are not patched by Debian to remove non-free items.